 Upon the 4th ZAP (and beyond) assigned during a six-weeks period, by the same teacher, an office referral will be sent.
-The student will be placed in detention, in-school suspension (ISS) or in Saturday school.
+The student will be placed in detention or in-school suspension (ISS).
 A parent conference may also be requested.